Cole Fellowship 2022-2023 | Application Period Ended

-The Thomas Cole National Historic Site (TCNHS) preserves and interprets the home and studios of Thomas Cole, the founder of the Hudson River School of painting, the nation’s first art movement.
-Cole’s profound influence on America’s cultural landscape inspires us to engage broad audiences through programs and exhibitions that are relevant today.
+The Thomas Cole National Historic Site (TCNHS) preserves and interprets the home and studios of Thomas Cole, the artist, writer, and founder of the Hudson River School of painting.
+Cole’s profound influence on the cultural landscape in the United States inspires us to engage broad audiences through programs and exhibitions that are relevant today.

 Through a combination of research, interpretation, and hands-on projects, Cole Fellows conduct significant research and gain professional museum experience.
 Selected candidates are provided the opportunity to:

-Conduct in-depth research that leads to a major project and /or paper based on their work.
+Conduct in-depth primary research that leads to a major project, presentation, and paper based on their work.

-Attend an intensive one-week seminar with the leading Cole scholar and Professor, Dr. Alan Wallach.
+Attend an intensive one-week seminar with leading Cole scholar and Professor, Dr. Alan Wallach.

 Lead tours of the historic site, galleries, and have full engagement in interpretive programming.

-Participate in various events and site-wide staff meetings to learn about the structural, strategic, and creative decisions involved in the day-to-day operations of a historic artists’ house museum.
+Participate in various activities and site-wide staff meetings to learn about the structural, strategic, and creative decisions ?involved in the day-to-day operations of a historic artists’ house museum.